texas-robocamp/texas-robocamp.github.io/virtual/before/using_linux.md

 The command line has tab-completion.
 If you start typing the name of a file, directory, or command and hit tab, it will finish the name for you.
 If there is more than one match, all possible options are displayed.

+{{site.data.alerts.tip}}
+Don't forget about tab completion!
+It's a HUGE timesaver, especially when you have to type long commands.
+{{site.data.alerts.end}}

+## Bash History
+By default, all of your previous commands are stored in the order you typed them in ~/.bash_history.
+This allows for you to easily run previous commands without having to type them over and over, simply by hitting the `up-arrow` on your keyboard while you're in the terminal.
+Try it right now, and you should see `cd ~` appear on your screen (unless you've typed a new command since we explored the basic commands.)

-## Text Editor
+## VSCode

-For the C++ tutorials, we will use a text editor called Sublime.
+We will using an IDE called Visual Studio Code (VSCode) to develop our software during the camp.
+An **IDE** is an Integrated Development Environment, and they are very useful when writing software due to features like syntax highlighting, code completion, debugging tools, etc. VSCode has an large library of extensions that can be used to add new features on top of it - you can even design your own extensions to help you out if you can't find the right tool for the job!

-To open Sublime you can do one of two things:
+To open VSCode you can do one of two things:

-* Open a terminal, type "sublime_text &", hit Enter.
-The & tells the computer to allow you to continue to use that terminal while the editor is running.
+* Open a terminal, type `code` and hit Enter.

-* Open the lens (the dots) as before, type in sublime_text, hit Enter.
-You do not need the & in the lens.

-Using sublime and the command line, you will write and execute your tutorial programs.

-*We should probably still have a recommended text editor - imho Atom is way better than sublime but idk which would be more user friendly.
-It might be worth spending some time exploring what's easiest, since we can install whatever we want onto the VM*

-## ~~arduino IDE~~

-**TODO** *Maybe VSCode*
+* Open the applications overview and type `vscode` and select the icon for VSCode.

 ## Shutting Down

-Before you leave the lab, make sure you save all your work and log out of the computer so that it's free for the next person to use it.
+Before you finish for the day, make sure you save all your work and turn off the computer.
 Open the account menu in the top right-hand corner of your screen, click the shut down icon, and select shut down from the power options.

 {% include note.html content="Please do not unplug the USB before your computer has fully shut down, as this may corrupt files on the USB.
 If you are experiencing technical difficulties, notify one of the camp staff."%}